madhavjk/cricket_analytics/README.md

-# Cricket Analytics Using Python
+# Crick Analytics Using Python